This almond crusted pork chops recipe is an EASY weeknight meal. Lightly pan fry in the skillet for a healthy low-carb dinner for your busy family.

-Whole30 Approved Skillet Pork Chops
+Whole30 Approved Pork Chops

-This recipe is one we grew to love while we went through our Whole30 last year.
+This recipe is one we grew to love while we completed our Whole30 last year.
 Although we do not follow a strict Whole30 diet day to day, we do implement much of what we learned into our daily meal routines.

-- 1 1/2 to 2 lb thin pork chops about 7 to 8 pork chops, fat trimmed
+- 1 ½ to 2 lb thin pork chops (8 thin pork chops), fat trimmed

-- 1 teaspoon olive oil plus 2 tablespoons for skillet
+- 1 teaspoon olive oil , plus 2 tablespoons for skillet

 - 2 eggs